menu

 Occupations and Workforce

-Seadrift is a blue-collar town, with 46.63% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Seadrift is generally considered to be a blue-collar town.
+46.63% of the Seadrift workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Seadrift is a city of construction workers and builders, sales and office workers, and professionals.
 There are especially a lot of people living in Seadrift who work in office and administrative support (19.21%), food service (5.87%), and sales jobs (5.43%).

 Also of interest is that Seadrift has more people living here who work in computers and math than 95% of the places in the US.